Verified

 About Newport Institute Temecula

-Newport Institute Temecula offers gender-specific treatment for young adults ages 18 to 35 who struggle with substance use disorders and co-occurring mental health issues.
-Young adults reside in gender-specific homes located in southern California.
+Newport Institute Temecula offers gender-specific treatment in southern California for young adults ages 18 to 35 who struggle with mental health issues while also addressing co-occurring conditions like substance use and eating disorders.
 Each treatment plan includes clinical, experiential, vocational, and educational support.
 Newport maintains a staff to client ratio of 3:1, ensuring personalized and attentive care for each client.
 An onsite Learning Lab and tutor provide academic and vocational support.
 Newport Institute also involves family in recovery, providing family therapy and continued communication to help loved ones heal as a unit.

 Newport Institute has youth male and female programs in Temecula, California, with residential homes for young adult women and men.
 Their experienced staff include psychiatrists, family therapists, nurse practitioners, counselors, art therapists, music therapists, dieticians, and adventure therapists.
 Personalized care plans include individual and group therapy, cognitive behavioral therapy (CBT), nutrition education, body image group, and attachment-based family therapy (ABFT).
 They also incorporate experiential practices, like yoga, equine-assisted therapy, cooking classes, and martial arts.
 For clients dealing with addiction, the facility can provide on-site, sub-acute detox services with round-the-clock nursing supervision to help with the physical symptoms of withdrawal.